gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-picking.md

 Using that we can generate a perspective matrix for the one pixel under the mouse

-First we compute the edges and size of our near plane *would be* if we were to use the `perspective` function
+First we compute the edges and size of what our near plane *would be* if we were to use the `perspective` function

 ```js